A Serbian Film: Spain

 A Serbian Film was banned by a court in San Sebastián, Spain, for "threatening sexual freedom" and thus could not be shown in the XXI Semana de Cine Fantástico y de Terror (21st Horror and Fantasy Film Festival).
 The film was shown at an adults-only screening at the Spanish Sitges Film Festival during October 2010.
 As a result, the festival's director Ángel Sala was charged with exhibiting child pornography by the Spanish prosecutor who decided to take action in May 2011 after receiving a complaint from a Roman Catholic organization over a pair of scenes involving the rapes of a young child and a newborn.
 The charges were later dropped.
+The DVD version was given the Pelicula "X" classification, although the theatrical version is still banned as of 2023.

 Reaction

 The film was released to great controversy over its portrayal of sexual violence.
-Spasojević has responded to the controversy with "This is a diary of our own molestation by the Serbian government ...
+Spasojević responded to the controversy with: "This is a diary of our own molestation by the Serbian government ...
 It's about the monolithic power of leaders who hypnotize you to do things you don't want to do.
 You have to feel the violence to know what it's about."

 While acknowledging some level of conservatism among the public and theater owners, Spasojević says that government-enforced censorship in Serbia is non-existent and was not the driving force behind the making of A Serbian Film: "In Serbia we don't have ratings, there is no law forbidding anything from being shown in a film and there is no law forbidding anyone from buying a ticket."

 In a March 2011 interview, Serbian actor and film director Dragan Bjelogrlić criticized the film: "Shallow and plain wrong—sum up my feelings about this movie.
-I have a problem with A Serbian Film.
-Its director in particular.
-I've got a serious problem with this boy whose father got wealthy during the 1990s—nothing against making money, but I know how money was made [in Serbia] during the '90s—and then pays for his son's education abroad and eventually the kid comes back to Serbia to film his view of the country using his dad's money and even calls the whole thing A Serbian Film.
-To me that's a metaphor for something unacceptable.
-The second generation comes back to the country and using the money that had been robbed from the people of Serbia, smears the very same people by portraying them as the worst scum of the earth.
+I have a problem with A Serbian Film, its director in particular.
+I've got a serious problem with this boy, whose father got wealthy during the 1990s—nothing against making money, but I know how money was made [in Serbia] during the '90s—and then paid for his son's education abroad.
+Eventually the boy came back to Serbia to film his view of the country, using his father's money, and even called the whole thing A Serbian Film.
+To me, that's a metaphor for something unacceptable: the second generation has come back to the country, and using the money that was robbed from the people of Serbia, has smeared the very same people by portraying them as the worst scum of the earth.
 You know, when the first generation of the Rockefellers finished robbing America, the second one built museums, galleries, charitable organizations, and financed America.
-But in Serbia we're seeing every segment of society continually being taken apart and for me this movie is a paradigm of that.
-I've never met this kid and I really don't want to either since that meeting wouldn't be pleasant at all."
+But in Serbia, we're seeing every segment of society continually being taken apart, and for me, this movie is a paradigm of that.
+I've never met this boy and I really don't want to either, since that meeting wouldn't be pleasant at all."